KnBrckr/woocommerce-variation-editor/readme.txt

 = 0.5 =
 * Refactor to use a container plugin and asset directories
 * Include link to edit variation in the product edit screen
+* Include link to edit product in the edit product variation screen

 = 0.4.2 =
 * Adjust column widths in table